wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 #### 1. Beliefs / Philosophies

 - People are for the most part, inherently good.
+And even if they're not, go ahead and treat others and strangers as if they were.
+Set the standard for cooperation.
 - Cynicism is an easy trap to fall into.
 - Righteous anger is a dangerous and intoxicating trap.
 - Rights and duties are the same.
 (Eric Liu)
 - Political Views (ooo)
-*

 #### 2. Influences